More about Tunku Abdul Rahman Marine Park

 - Sabah Parks headquarters – starting point for Gaya island jungle trekking

 Of all the islands in the park – resorts aside – Manukan island is the most developed.

 It too has a resort, dive station, a few smaller shops, a restaurant and a regular beach BBQ.

 It also has the nicest stretch of white sandy beach of all the islands, and relatively good coral coverage in slightly deeper waters where they are just beyond the trampling feet of marauding tourists.

-There are regular ferries by several operators to and from the islands, making Manukan very accessible.
+Regular ferries by several operators serve the island, making Manukan very accessible.
 It’s nearest to Sutera Harbour Resort, a 10 minute journey, but is further from Jessleton Point, which will take 15 – 20 minutes to reach.

 Day Tripper Points of Interest